jhcook/agentic-rag/docs/mcp/server.md

 ### Initialization and Background Indexing

-To ensure the server starts up immediately and remains responsive, the FAISS index rebuilding process runs in a background thread upon startup.
+To ensure the server starts up immediately and remains responsive, the pgvector index rebuilding process runs in a background thread upon startup.

 - **Non-blocking Startup**: The server accepts connections immediately.
 - **Background Loading**: The `_background_load_store` method handles loading the document store and rebuilding the vector index asynchronously.